 Yes, you should.
 I had an upright piano and a could digital pianos in the beginning and as soon as I purchased a controller, a whole new world opened up.
 Digital pianos work well if you’re songwriting and just looking for melodies and chords, but if you are wanting to let sounds create some songs, a controller is the way to go.

 MIDI keyboards are built for producers who want to experiment with sounds and effects.
 Digital pianos don’t really do this.
 You can use a digital piano as a controller if it has USB or MIDI, however, a controller will give you features like pitch-bend and mod-wheels.
+Check out the link above to read more on these instruments.

 You’re talking about a piece of equipment that is literally designed to just control sounds for producers vs an instrument that isn’t really known for having crazy cool sounds.